 The fair value of real estate acquired is allocated to acquired tangible assets (which includes land, building and building improvements) and identified intangible assets and liabilities (which include the value of above, below and at-market leases, origination costs associated with in-place leases and above and below-market mortgages assumed) based in each case on their relative fair values.
 The fair value of the tangible assets of an acquired property is determined by valuing the property as if it were vacant, and the "as-if-vacant" value is then allocated to land, building and building improvements based on our determination of the relative fair values of these assets.
 We assess the fair value of the lease intangibles and assumed mortgages based on estimated cash flow projections that utilize appropriate discount rates and available market information.
-The fair values associated with below-market rental renewal options are determined based on our experience and the relevant facts and circumstances that existed at the time of the acquisitions.
-The portion of the values of the leases associated with below-market renewal options that we deem reasonably certain to be exercised by the tenant are amortized to rental income over the respective renewal periods.
+The fair values of the tense intermined based on our experience and the relevant facts and circumstances that existed at the time of the acquisitions.
+The portion of the values of the leases associated with below-market renewal options that use of the leases associated with below-market renewal options that we deem reasonably certain to be exercised by the tenant are amortized to rental income over the respective renewal periods.
 The allocation made by us may have a positive or negative effect on net income and may have an effect on the assets and liabilities on the balance sheet.